 Welcome to Fall Cross Country

-Welcome to the fall cross-country program.
-Cari Narotsky, Gillian Weissman (our teen coach), and I are really excited that the season is here.
-This spring, the track and cross country program got our own website, and all the information about the program is there (including copies of all the emails I send out): longmeadowtrack.org.
+Welcome to the fall cross country program.
+Cari Narotsky, Wesley Breed (our teen coach), and I are really excited that the season is here.
+All the information about the program is on our website (including copies of all the emails I send out): longmeadowtrack.org.

 The middle school kids will leave the fields from time to time as we build up our distance, running on quiet side streets in the neighborhood.

 The first few weeks will be spent on the “base” phase of training, which just means building up their capacity to run distance and increasing their endurance.
 We will then mix in workouts at a faster pace to build up their speed.

 Go to the website for the the season's cross country calendar, which you can also download.
 Some of the races will be for both elementary and middle school runners, and some will be just for middle schoolers or just for elementary school kids.
 You will see there are two races for each group that are a significant distance away.
 The first, which is for both groups, is the Wayland XC festival on Sunday, October 13.
 The elementary school kids also have the Massachusetts Elementary School Invitational on Monday, November 11 (Veterans Day school holiday) in Lynn, MA.
 The middle school runners will compete in the Massachusetts Middle School XC Championship on Saturday, November 9 in Devens, MA.
 These were all great races the last two years.

 It will obviously be your choice whether to travel to these races (although we will be carpooling), but the Elementary School Invitational and the Middle School State Championship will be our goal races.
 Our training will aim to have the children run their best at these two competitions.
 These are great races and a unique opportunity for the athletes to run against kids their own age from other schools.